kccho2254/employee_reimbursement_system/README.md

 ## Technical Details

-* The back-end system shall use `JDBC` connect to an **AWS RDS Postgres database**.
+* The back-end system uses `JDBC` to connect to an **AWS RDS Postgres database**.
-* The application shall deploy onto a Tomcat Server.
+* The application deploys onto a Tomcat Server.
-* The middle tier shall use Servlet technology for dynamic Web application development.
+* The middle tier uses Servlet technology for dynamic Web application development.
-* The front-end view shall use HTML/JavaScript to make an application that can call server-side components.
+* The front-end view uses HTML/JavaScript to make an application that can call server-side components.

 ## Installation